How foreign investment could boost Canada’s exporting superpower

 Foreign investment in Canadian businesses takes one of two forms.
 Brownfield investors purchase an existing Canadian business.
 Greenfield investments help build or expand production capacity and can involve sizable infrastructure costs such as construction of new physical assets.
 They often bring greater benefits to the Canadian economy than do mergers and acquisitions.

 Greenfield investment in Canada has grown and changed over the last 10 years.
-Between 2005 and 2007, it totaled US$754M and averaged US$34.3 million (M) per investment.
+Between 2005 and 2007, it totalled US$754M and averaged US$34.3 million (M) per investment.

 During this period, over half of total greenfield investment in Canada came from the U.S. A decade later however, U.S. investment had declined to 22%.
 This occurred after total U.S. investments slowed and greenfield FDI from other countries picked up.
 Total greenfield investments into Canada grew to US$1.3 billion in the 2015-2017 period (Figure 1).